Greening and Co. (London, UK) (Imprint of Stanley Paul & Co. after 1913)

 Size: 6.5″ x 4″

 The 20th century Lotus Library series, issued by four publishers in the UK and US, shared titles (translations) and some design components.
 Greening initiated the series in 1902.
 In 1913 Stanley Paul & Co. acquired Greening and maintained Greening as an imprint.
 At least one Lotus Library title (1920) has the Stanley Paul imprint, but most list Greening as the printer.
 In 1920 Collins finalized the purchase of the series from Stanley Paul.
 It seems that Collins was selling the series before 1920, while they negotiated the sale.
-Brentano’s began publishing the series in the US in 1908, drawing from titles and design from the UK series.
+Brentano’s began selling the series in the US in 1908, which besides the imprint, were the same as the UK series.
 Collins UK Lotus Library and Brentano’s US Lotus Library continued for another decade before being discontinued around 1930.

 Arthur Greening began publishing in 1897 with little capital but a few manuscripts and printers willing to take a risk on the new venture.
 The company became Greening & Co.
 Ltd. in 1899.
 In 1902 Greening’s Lotus Library began, after earlier success with a few translated novels.
 Browning’s series did well until increasing competition from an explosion in both regular price and cheap editions of titles around 1910 led to assets of the company being sold off, including some more successful titles (for example, The Scarlet Pimpernel, in 1912).
 The firm was fully sold in 1913 (to Stanley Paul & Co.).
 In 1920 the series, or at least Browning’s interest in it, was sold to William Collins & Sons.
 One source claims that Collins “discarded the name and format” but it seems that Collins merely bought out Browning’s interest in the series, and became its sole European publisher.
 (Source: Cecily Close, “Arthur Greening, Publisher of The Scarlet Pimpernel,” The LaTrobe Journal, 1986).